-PHIL: Right.
-I agree with you.
-If you look at what people in the world today perceive as the most visible face of Christianity, no matter where I go in the world, TBN has infiltrated, you see these guys and my question is, “Why is there not an outcry about that?”
-We get very agitated over things on the political scene here in America, the Evangelical Movement is very concerned about whose going to be the next President and all of that, and yet the airwaves are full of these false teachers.
+PHIL: I agree with you.
+If you look at what people in the world today perceive as the most visible face of Christianity, no matter where I go in the world, TBN has infiltrated, you see these guys.
+And my question is, “Why is there not an outcry about that?”
+We get very agitated over things on the political scene here in America; the evangelical movement is very concerned about whose going to be the next President and all of that.
+And yet the airwaves are full of these false teachers.

-PHIL: Yeah, let me bring up the issue of the sufficiency of Scripture, ‘cause I think that underlies a lot of the Charismatic desire to see miracles and tongues and all of that, almost as if what God has already said and what He’s given to us in Scripture isn’t enough.
-We need more.
-You hear Charismatics using the expressions like “fresh words of prophecy,” as if the words of Scripture are stale or something.
-That, to me, is one of the most significant problematic aspects of Charismatic doctrine.
-No matter what you say to affirm the sufficiency of Scripture, your theology, your Charismatic theology is denigrating it.
+PHIL: Yeah.
+Let me bring up the issue of the sufficiency of Scripture, because I think that underlies a lot of the charismatic desire to see miracles and tongues and all of that, almost as if what God has already said and what He’s given to us in Scripture isn’t enough, we need more.
+You hear charismatics using the expressions like “fresh words of prophecy,” as if the words of Scripture are stale or something.
+That, to me, is one of the most significant, problematic aspects of charismatic doctrine.
+No matter what you say to affirm the sufficiency of Scripture, your theology, your charismatic theology is denigrating it.

-PHIL: Now, you’re talking about the well-known media preachers, the TBN, the guys at the TBN stable and all of that.
-What would you say about our Reformed, Charismatic friends?
-John Piper, Wayne Grudem, CJ Mahaney, people like that?
+PHIL: Now, you’re talking about the well-known media preachers, the TBN – guys at the TBN stable and all of that.
+What would you say about our Reformed, charismatic friends: John Piper, Wayne Grudem, C. J. Mahaney, people like that?

 I think what lingers with these really good men is a kind of revivalistic attitude.
 It kind of goes back to the sort of Lloyd-Jones thing, wanting an anointing from the Holy Spirit, being open to that anointing.